jayjaychukwu/minichat/README.md

    git clone https://github.com/jayjaychukwu/minichat.git
    ```

-2. Spin up the project using Docker Compose:
+2. Enter the minichat directory and spin up the project using Docker Compose:

    Either you use